SWOT-Confluence/run-confluence-locally/README.md

 ### Run Confluence (HPC)
-6. Run the "Confluence Module SLURM Script Generator" section of this notebook on your HPC to create SLURM submission scripts for each module
-(setup and run run-confluence-locally/run_confluence_HPC.ipynb to generate a submission script that defines job details)
+6. Run the "run_confluence_singularity_hpc" sections on your HPC that create SLURM submission scripts for each module (setup and run run-confluence-locally/run_confluence_HPC.ipynb to generate a submission script that defines job details)
 - creates sif (singularity) and sh_script (runs modules) and report (metadata and error) directories